gdw-workshop/2018_GDW_Workshop/getting_started.md

 *Mark Stenglein*
 *4.25.2018*

 There is now a gdw-workshop github account, and a new repository named 2018_GDW_Workshop where we can deposit workshop content.
-We can also take advantage of github’s ability to render markdown format files to make nice looking webpages easily (this page is written in markdown)..
+We can also take advantage of github’s ability to render markdown format files to make nice looking webpages easily (this page is written in markdown: click Raw above to see the file in the plain text unrendered markdown format).

 **Instructions to get started**